dsobral/ADER/material/SingleCell_draft.md

 In a 10x dataset, the first (forward) read only contains the cell barcode and UMI, while the RNA sequence (from the 3' end) is on the second (reverse) read.
 In paired-end sequencing the second read usually has lower quality scores that the first (forward) read.
 </p></details><br/>

-### LO XX: Use `cellranger` to obtain an UMI count matrix

-*Note: In these task we will use a small subset the full dataset consisting of 1M reads, and a genome reference of just human chromosome 1, since the full dataset takes ~14 hours to process using 8 cores and 32Gb of RAM.*

 **Task**: Run the commands below to obtain UMI count matrices and a summary report using `cellranger count`.